cellvia/foldify/README.md

 * compatible with for...in (no prototype properties to sort through)
 * tests in both server and browser
 * ie8 compatiblity thank the lawd
+* base64 encoding

 ###yet to be completed:
-* ability to wrap a function around results
+* ability to wrap a function to transform individual results (needed?)
 * add tests for inputting arrays
 * add test for inputting and currying existing objects
 * add test for curry even upon evaluation (if undefined returned)
+* combine curry objects (a la extend)

 ## Testing